 Our business centres around people and trust.
 Only by acting with professionalism and integrity can we maintain our stakeholders' confidence and preserve our company's reputation.
 Whatever business activity we are involved in, we stick to our values.
 We place integrity above all and insist on acting prudently and honestly.
-The updated Global Code of Conduct, which became effective mid-February 2020, links the Orange Code (our set of values and behaviours) to the main ING policies, minimum standards and guidelines.
+In consultation with and with the approval of the Management Board Banking, Executive Board and Supervisory Board, a new Global Code of Conduct became effective in mid-February 2020.
+It links the Orange Code (our set of values and behaviours) to the main ING policies, minimum standards and guidelines.
 In addition to the Orange Code, it further defines the most essential conduct principles expected from ING employees in their daily activities, to create additional risk awareness and better meet expectations stated in external rules and guidelines.

-See also Principle 5 below for more on ING's Orange Code (our set of values and behaviours).
-Additionally, the Global Code of Conduct is linked to employees' performance management cycle to ensure a continuous attention for and dialogue on how to apply the Global Code of Conduct in their daily work.
+See also Principle 5 on ING's Orange Code (our set of values and behaviours).
+Additionally, the Global Clode of Conduct is linked to employees' performance management cycle to ensure a continuous attention for and dialogue on how to apply the Global Code of Conduct in their daily work.

 At ING it is important to give each other feedback and have open dialogues.
-If employees notice a suspected or actual misconduct by or within ING they are encouraged to raise their concerns via the existing channels (e.g. their immediate or next higher level manager, Human Resources department or compliance officer) and not keep it to themselves or ignore it.
-This should protect ING's integrity.
-ING will not tolerate, ignore or excuse behaviour that breaches ING values.
+If an employee notices a suspected or actual misconduct by or within ING they are encouraged to raise their concern via the existing channels (e.g. their immediate or next higher level manager, Human Resources department or compliance officer) and not keep it to themselves or ignore it.
+This should prevent impairment of ING's integrity.
+ING will not ignore, tolerate or excuse behaviour that breaches ING values.
 However, if employees feel unable or uncomfortable to raise their concerns through the existing channels, they can use the whistleblower channels.
 To this end, ING has a Whistleblower policy in place.
-Any suspected breach of the ING values or behaviours as laid down in the Orange Code, the Global Code of Conduct or any local code of conduct can be reported via ING's internal whistleblower channel or the external whistleblower channel.
+Any suspected breach of the ING values or behaviours (together the Orange Code) or a local or global code of conduct can be reported via ING's internal whistleblower channel or the external whistleblower channel.
 For more information see the Whistleblower policy on ing.com.